Safety Performance Portal - December 2015

 Figure 8: Details

-- There were 44 reportable natural gas releases in 2014.
-Of these, 33 were sweet natural gas, 7 were ‘other’ gas, 3 were acid gas, and 1 was sour gas.
+- There were 42 reportable natural gas and other high vapour pressure releases in 2015.
+Of these, 29 were sweet natural gas, five were natural gas liquids, four were sour natural gas, two were propane, one was mixed high vapour pressure hydrocarbons and one was fuel gas.

 Please note that ruptures are a type of unintended or uncontrolled liquid or gas release incident.
 For more detailed information on ruptures, please refer to the Pipeline Ruptures section of the NEB’s website.

 Figure 9: Number of UAs by Province, 2014 - 2015